1. Captain's log, stardate 45349.1.

 Copy !req

-124. so we should extend to him
+145. so I think we should extend to him

 every courtesy.